-ORGANIZE NATIONWIDE The women's movement in the United levels!
+The women's movement in the United levels!

-The women's movement in the United States has suffered both from a lack of clearly defined politics and from a lack of effective politicial organization, Attempts to surmount these obstacles have often become bogged down in discussions of whether politicis and organization of our own which has socialist zation are even necessary to the women's movement.
+The women's movement in the United levels!
+States has suffered both from a lack of clearly defined politics and from a lack of termys to suffered both from a lack of termys to suffered both from a lack of termys to suffered back of the second term it.
+System and merely want to reform it.
+System and merely zation are even necessary to the wo-men's movement.
 We maintain that they are critical for our development as a real revolutionary force!
-Today's Given the enormity of our objective women's movement needs a national and the power of the enemy (which constitutions). custons of whether pointers and organic zation are even necessary to the wo-men's movement.
-We maintain that they are critical for our development as a real revolutionary force!
-Today's women's movement needs a national (and eventually an international) or-ganization in which revolutionary wo-men can work together to fight capital-
+Today's women's movement needs a national and the power of the enemy(which con-trols the economy, the media, the police and the military), we must begin to gather our forces and delineate our aims, our strategy, and our tactics.
+We need to share our experiences and develop our political program the media (and eventually an international) or-ganization in which revolutionary wo-men can work together to fight capitalism

 It is time to transcend the usual "small group" formations.
 Small groups may open our eyes and even help us become better revolutionaries "small group" formations.
-Small groups may open our eyes and even help us become better revolutionaries but they will not make the revolution and they often foster the illusion that our oppression stems from personal problems which can be worked out, we know better, We know that many causes of our neuroses and inadequacies are built into the capitalist system and help it function.
-With this realization comes the recognition that liberation can come only with the overthrow of capitalism, and for this we need a solid organization geared for struggle, not merely a scattering of small groups.
-Local actions are not enough!
-We must begin to build an effective organization organize on regional and national and the power of the enemy (which controls the economy, the media, the police and the military), we must begin to gather our forces and delineate our aims, our strategy, and our tactics.
-We need to share our experiences and develop our political researches and
+Small develop our political program through groups may open our eyes and even below become better revolutionaries.
+Through our political agitation, we but they will not make the revolution and they often foster the illusion that our oppression stems from personal pro-blems which can be worked out.
+We how better, Weknow that many causes of our neuroses and inadequacies are built into the capitalist system and help it function.
+With this realization comes only with the overthrow of capitalism, and for this we need a solid organiza-tion geared for struggle, not merely a scattering of small groups.
+Local ac-tion same ot enough!
+We must begin to organize on regional and national